 I have found some information that may be useful for updating CFCA exchange content / publications.

 The CFCA exchange is committed to providing accessible, up-to-date information for our users.
-If you have information that you think may be useful for updating our work, please contact the Manager via our contact us page.
+If you have information that you think may be useful for updating our work, please subscribe to CFCA news for submission details.

 Can you include my program / service / training / conference / evaluation on your website?

-If you have any information or resources that may be relevant to our key sectors (child, family and community welfare), please forward the information via our contact form and we will consider it for inclusion.
+If you have any information or resources that may be relevant to our key sectors (child, family and community welfare), please subscribe to CFCA news for submission details.

 I am looking for the slides from a presentation made by one of your staff.